Commitment to Inclusion

 - This upper body ergometer is a versatile, highly adjustable upper body exerciser that can be used seated or standing.
 Features: wheelchair platform included.

 - This equipment was designed with accessibility in mind.
-For patrons able to transfer, this equipment provides you with the ability to strength single or multiple muscle groups at one time.
+For patrons able to transfer, this equipment provides you with the ability to strengthen single or multiple muscle groups at one time.

 - This manual pool lift is available for ease of access to the pool for lap swim and special events.